mlw335/mRNA_correlation/README.md

 # Gene Correlation Explorer

-An interactive Shiny application for exploring gene–gene correlation structure in Escherichia coli using a large RNA-seq compendium.
+An interactive Shiny application for exploring gene–gene correlation structure in Escherichia coli using a large RNA-seq dataset.

 This tool enables users to query a gene of interest, identify highly correlated partners, and visualize correlation neighborhoods as an interactive heatmap with downloadable results.